 By treating impairments in settings which closely resemble the environment in which people plan to use their skills, we help individuals with brain injury find success outside of the clinical setting.

 There are many real life tasks we take for granted that brain injury survivors must relearn.
-We’ve created life-like settings to practice in, and even have a mini grocery store!
+We’ve created life-like settings to practice in, like a mini grocery store.
 Just a few of the other activities of daily living (everyday tasks) people work on include:

 - Bathing and dressing

 - Using the computer

 - Cleaning house

 - Setting the table

 Before a person discharges from rehabilitation, we often go onsite to their home or workplace to evaluate the spaces and recommend possible accommodations to make life easier.
 These trips help us see the patient’s life which helps us further customize their treatment.